Sugar-free gluten-free orange cupcakes are easy to make a tasty treat that will satisfy any low-carb sweet tooth.

 Yes, you read that right, you add the orange peel'n'all.

-The incredible strong orange flavours and orange essential oils in the skin are what gives these amazing healthy sugar-free orange cupcakes their incredible punch of flavour and so, therefore, requires only 1 orange!
+The incredibly strong orange flavours and orange essential oils in the skin are what give these amazing healthy sugar-free orange cupcakes their incredible punch of flavour and so, therefore, requires only 1 orange!

 GENIUS!